 Vanessa Fox is a speaker and consultant in the field of search engine strategy.
 When she worked for Google she was their spokesperson responsible for communicating how Google’s search algorithm works to millions of website owners.
 She was instrumental in developing Google’s Webmaster Central as a way to give business owners insight into the way that the search engine “sees” their website.
 It helps identify problems with a website that Google may discover and offers ways to make improvements.

-In her book Marketing in the Age of Google, Revised and Updated: Your Online Strategy IS Your Business Strategy she focuses on things that will make your business stand out in the “organic” searches that attract 86% of user clicks.
+In her book Marketing in the Age of Google, Revised and Updated: Your Online Strategy IS Your Business Strategy [affiliate link] she focuses on things that will make your business stand out in the “organic” searches that attract 86% of user clicks.

 Today’s customers turn to online searches via the Internet before they make any purchasing decisions.
 Search is now the primary way that most people get information.
 If your business is going to keep pace with it’s customer’s behavior it must include Internet search strategy in it’s marketing plan.